samyakjain20/resume-replica-word/README.md

-A simple exercise to build the replica of word resume in html and css!
+A simple exercise to build the replica of my word resume in HTML and CSS!